-- Students in violation of the GPA or Pace Requirements may re-establish good standing by completing the number of hours required or raising their cumulative GPA without the assistance of federal or state aid.
+- Students in violation of the GPA or Pace Requirements may re-establish good standing by completing the number of hours required or raising their cumulative GPA to a minimum 2.0 for undergraduate students (3.0 for graduate students) without the assistance of federal or state aid.
 Once completed, it is the student's responsibility to contact Financial Services regarding reinstatement of his or her financial aid. - By submitting an appeal, with proper documentation based on special circumstances, to Financial Services at Baker College for consideration of reinstatement.
 Examples of special circumstances include illness, unexpected hardships, death in the immediate family, etc. Note: Beginning on July 1, 2011, students will be allowed to submit only two SAP appeals for consideration of reinstatement of financial aid.
 Only appeals reviewed by the committee (approved or denied) are counted in this limit.
 Students must wait four years after the second appeal is submitted before they can submit a third appeal for consideration.